 The University does not currently undertake any profiling activities or make automated decisions about you.

-If you are not satisfied with the way the university has processed your personal data, we ask that you let us know so that we can try and put things right, or if you have any questions or concerns about your data please .
+If you are not satisfied with the way the university has processed your personal data, we ask that you let us know so that we can try and put things right.

 If we are not able to resolve the issue to your satisfaction, you have the right to complain to the Information Commissioner’s Office.

 The Data Controller is the University of Derby, Kedleston Road, Derby.
-If you would like information about how the university uses your personal data please email us at firstname.lastname@example.org or call 01332 592151.
+If you would like information about how the University uses your personal data please email us at email@example.com.

 Data Protection Officer